Omega-Femdom-Bot/documentation/docs/Comands/Femdom.md

 **Note**: Any parameter prefixed with **`!`** is **required**, the others are optional.
 :::
 `!member` the submissive you want to control.<br/>
-`!channel` the channel you want sub to be tied to.<br/>
+`!channel` the channel you want the sub to be tied to.<br/>
-`duration` after the given duration the sub will allowed to message in other channels. <br/>*default duration is 10m*<br/>
+`duration` after the given duration the sub will be allowed to message in other channels. <br/>*default duration is 10m*<br/>
-`!extreme` setting this to **`True`** will remove view channel permissions from the sub for the rest of the channels, rendering them blind to all but the channel they are tied to.
+`!extreme` setting this to **`True`** will remove view channel permissions from the sub for the rest of the channels, rendering them blind to all but the channel.

 ## Moderation
 With great powers comes great responsibility.
 ### Reset
-this command will remove all the restrictions from the server member.
+This command will remove all the restrictions from the server member.
 :::important syntax
 `/reset` `!member` `disown`<br/><br/>
 :::